JohnQuimson/proj-html-vuejs/README.md

 ## Description

-Website of the famous music brand Avata Music, we can find their story and their discography.
+Website of the famous music brand Avada Music, we can find their story and their discography.
 We can also sign up to live dates.

 ## How To Use